iamchipy/dice-tower-breakdown/README.md

 ### Sprint 7
 - [ ] Compare collections types
+- - [ ] Construct timers for each step in the process
 - [ ] SQL bridge interface
 - - [ ] Build into an interface
 - - [ ] Create class to house it